OsamaKhalilMohamed/Portfolio/posts/react-flow-in-production.md

 ```

-`Workflows.tsx`
-Initializes default nodes and edges to kick-start a workflow.
+Initializing default nodes and edges to kick-start a workflow.

 ```tsx
 // default nodes and edges for EVERY workflow